iTwin/presentation/packages/core-interop/api/presentation-core-interop.api.md

 import { ContentDescriptorRequestOptions } from '@itwin/presentation-common';
 import { Descriptor } from '@itwin/presentation-common';
 import { ECSqlReader } from '@itwin/core-common';
-import { HierarchyNode } from '@itwin/presentation-hierarchy-builder';
 import { HierarchyProvider } from '@itwin/presentation-hierarchy-builder';
 import { IECSqlQueryExecutor } from '@itwin/presentation-hierarchy-builder';
 import { ILogger } from '@itwin/presentation-hierarchy-builder';
 import { IMetadataProvider } from '@itwin/presentation-hierarchy-builder';
-import { InstancesNodeKey } from '@itwin/presentation-hierarchy-builder';
 import { IPrimitiveValueFormatter } from '@itwin/presentation-hierarchy-builder';
 import { KeySet } from '@itwin/presentation-common';
+import { NonGroupingHierarchyNode } from '@itwin/presentation-hierarchy-builder';
 import { QueryBinder } from '@itwin/core-common';
 import { QueryOptions } from '@itwin/core-common';
 import { RulesetVariable } from '@itwin/presentation-common';